Kanban-Zai/kbz-modules/kbz-increment-m/README.md

 #### SLACK

 What is slack?
-In common usage it probably has a negative connotation, as in “he has been slacking off”.
-But in planning for successful sprints that yield consistent, high-quality results, it is essential.
+In common usage it has a negative connotation, as in “he has been slacking off”.
+But in planning for successful, consistent, high-quality results, it is essential.

 #### PROMOTE

-Team members must continuously attempt to promote cards to their next state by trying to make gate conditions acqurie.
+Team members must continuously attempt to promote cards to their next state by trying to make gate conditions acquire.

 ### DEMOTE